Dock Ellis: Oakland Athletics and Texas Rangers

 Before the 1977 season, Ellis publicly criticized Yankees owner George Steinbrenner for giving him a raise that was inadequate given his 1976 performance and for interfering with manager Billy Martin.
 As Ellis refused to sign his contract, and the Yankees did not want to have players who could become free agents, the Yankees traded Ellis with Larry Murray and Marty Perez to the Oakland Athletics for Mike Torrez in April 1977.
 Torrez emerged as a top starting pitcher for the Yankees that season, while Ellis struggled.
 While pitching for Oakland, the team asked him to keep charts.
 Defiant, Ellis set the charts on fire in the clubhouse, setting off sprinklers.
 Ellis ranked this as the "craziest" thing he did during his career.

 On June 15, 1977, the Rangers purchased Ellis from the Oakland Athletics.
 Ellis had a resurgent second half of the 1977 season, going 10–6 with a 2.90 ERA.
 Ellis complained about manager Billy Hunter's liquor policy in 1978.
 Hunter, responding to a raucous team flight, banned liquor on team flights; Ellis vowed that he would bring liquor on the plane to Toronto anyway.
-Ellis led a player insurrection against manager Billy Hunter's authoritarian style, declaring that Hunter "may be Hitler, but he ain't making no lampshade out of me."
+Ellis led a player insurrection against Hunter's authoritarian style, declaring that Hunter "may be Hitler, but he ain't making no lampshade out of me".
 The Rangers organization blamed Ellis for the team's disappointing finish in 1978 and indicated that they would look to trade Ellis.
 However, owner Brad Corbett sided with Ellis over Hunter, firing Hunter after the season.

 New York Mets and return to Pittsburgh

 After starting the 1979 season with a 1–5 win–loss record, Ellis was traded to the New York Mets on June 15, 1979, for minor league pitchers Mike Bruhert and Bob Myrick.
 The Mets, seeking to upgrade their pitching staff due to poor performances and injuries to Pat Zachry and Skip Lockwood, acquired Andy Hassler from the Boston Red Sox on the same day.
 Ellis went 3–7 with a 6.04 ERA with the Mets.

 Ellis requested the Mets send him back to the Pirates.
 Seeking more pitching in their pennant race, the Pirates purchased Ellis from the Mets on September 21, 1979, for an undisclosed sum of money; the price was later revealed to be "something in excess of the waiver price of $20,000".
 Ellis made three relief appearances with the Pirates that year, retiring after that season.
+Because he returned to the Pirates after the waiver trade deadline, he was ineligible to play in the postseason and is not considered a winner of the 1979 World Series.

 Ellis finished his career with a lifetime win–loss record of 138–119 and an ERA of 3.46.